neurips2023-bugs/neurips2023-bugs.github.io/_pages/neurips2023.md

 title: Workshop 2023
 # redirect_from: /index.html
 desc_title: Backdoors in Deep Learning @ NeurIPS 2023
-description: The Good, the Bad and the Ugly
+description: <strong>The Good, the Bad and the Ugly</strong> - Modern AI development requires using and sharing of models and data safely.
+Uncovering backdoor, a foe and a friend at the front door.
 social: true
 ---